 That night, unable to sleep, I read through the Retreatant Handbook.
 The shack got a mention on page 24.
 “Smoking is only permitted in the designated area behind Shanti House, across from the clothes lines.
 We ask that you don’t wear smoke-permeated clothing into the meditation hall.”

-I’d expected that practicing long hours day after day would reward me with bliss.
+I’d expected that practicing long hours day after day would reward me with hours of joy.
 It was folly to think this, I knew, but I thought it anyway.
 On a ten-day retreat, I’d experienced what the writer Spalding Gray called “perfect moments.”
 Now that I was halfway through a six-week retreat, my personal algebra suggested that I should have had twice as many perfect moments.
 I’d had none.

 I was bored and anxious with an excess of energy.
 I wanted something.
 Something other.
 Something else.
 I knew what I was supposed to do: sit and allow myself to feel what I was feeling.
-My huge mood, however, left no room for wisdom.
+My huge mood, however, allowed no room for wisdom.

 After a period of walking meditation, the bell rang to return to the hall.
 I ignored it.
-There isn’t a lot to do on retreat except sit and walk which, as one teacher had explained, “is how we planned it.”
+There isn’t a lot to do on retreat except sit and walk, which, as one teacher had explained, “is how we planned it.”
 I didn’t know what to do with myself.
 Then I remembered the cigarette.

 It was a short walk to the shack.
 I sat on the bench facing the woods and away from everything else.
 The plastic bag was still there, wedged between boards.
 When I opened it, the note and matches were there, but the cigarette was gone.